Anisotropic intrinsic spin relaxation in graphene due to flexural distortions: Electron-flexural phonon scattering.

 The unperturbed crystal states for flat graphene are described by $H(\vec{\rho})$ with $n=0$ (all bonds within the $x,y$ plane).
 The resulting band structure is shown in Fig. \ref{fig:sketch}b.
 From Eq. (\ref{Vkk}), the electron-flexural distortion coupling is determined by $\partial_z H(\vec{\rho})=(1/d)\partial_nH(\vec{\rho})$, where $d$ is the equilibrium C-C distance.
 Direct inspection of Eq. (\ref{SKmatrix}) shows that $H(\vec{\rho})(n=0)$ does not couple the $p_z$ and $s,p_x,p_y$ sectors, while $\partial_n H(\vec{\rho})$ does.
 As a result, the $\pi$ and $\sigma$ bands of flat graphene are not mixed in the absence of SOC, unless they scatter with flexural distortions.
-In the presence of SOC, however, the $\pi$ states with spin $s$ mix with the $\sigma$ states with opposite spin already within the reference ${\cal H}_0$ for flat graphene.
+In the presence of SOC, however, the low-energy $\pi$ states with spin $s$ mix with the $\sigma$ states with opposite spin already within the reference ${\cal H}_0$ for flat graphene.
 Close to the Dirac points, where the $\pi$ and $\sigma$ bands are separated in energy by a gap $E_{\sigma\pi}$, the spin $\pi-\sigma$ mixing is proportional to $\lambda/E_{\sigma\pi}$.
 Since this correction is small, the low energy Dirac bands of ${\cal H}_0$ can still be labeled according to their dominant spin character, that we denote as $\Uparrow$ and $\Downarrow$.

 The above derivation shows that there are two perturbations that couple $\pi$ and $\sigma$ states, the spin-conserving coupling to the flexural field, and the spin-flip SOC.
-Their combination is able to yield a spin-flip channel within the low energy $\pi$ bands, that is linear in both the flexural deformation and in the atomic spin-orbit coupling $\lambda$, in contrast with the $\lambda^2$ perturbation that applies to flat graphene \cite{Huertas06}.
+Their combination is able to yield a spin-flip channel within the low energy $\pi$ bands, that is linear in both the flexural deformation and in the atomic spin-orbit coupling $\lambda$.
+This is very similar to the so called Rashba spin orbit coupling, induced by the combination of $\pi-\sigma$ mixing due to an external electric field and atomic spin-orbit coupling \cite{Min06,Huertas06,Dugaev}, and different from the $\lambda^2$ scaling of the intrinsic SOC in flat graphene.